How Do You Stack Up? A Look Into Robotic Palletizing

 Robot Computing

-Robots generally use some form of a C or C++ as their processing language.
+Robots generally use some form of structured text code as their processing language.
 The use of these languages allows the robots to process information faster than a PLC when computing different processes during production.

 The robot has an edge over the PLC during the stacking portion of the palletizing process.
 It is easier for the robot to compute where the stack layer is, where the next place position will be, and keep track of slip sheet layers all at the same time.
 Since it can record positions and computations in the background, there is no need for a sequential process, allowing for a more efficient system.